hcorrada/networks-across-scales/jekyll-site/homeworks/homework_2.md

 Ok, now code two versions of this game: (1) a version where step 3 (survival) is implemented, and (2) a version where step 3 is not implemented.
-I.e., in version 1, if an individual's $k$-mer does not match the above regular expression it dies, in version 2 it survives.
+I.e., in version 1, if an individual's $$k$$-mer does not match the above regular expression it dies, in version 2 it survives.
 Remember that at most 100 individuals are retained at the end of the year.